adonitakos/adonitakos/README.md

 ### Hi there!:wave:
 :man_technologist: My name is ***Antonios "Adoni" Takos***, and I welcome you to the GitHub page of a passionate technology enthusiast! <br>
-:books: I'm currently a Senior and Undergraduate Research Assistant at St. John's University, working towards my B.S in Computer Science. <br>
+:books: I'm currently a recent graduate and Research Assistant from St. John's University, with Bachelor of Science degree in Computer Science. <br>
 :briefcase: My goals for the future are mainly towards Software Engineering.
 However, I am also open to exploring Data Science and DevOps. <br>
 :keyboard: I mainly code projects in Java, Python, and JavaScript.
 However, I have also touched a bit of PowerShell, C++, , BASH, and AutoHotkey. <br>
 :point_right: Check out my [website](https://adonitakos.github.io/Personal-Website/)! <br>